LeonardA-L/express-codingame-course/markdowns/part1.md

 Here's an API that I started out for you.
 It's supposed to return content of a user database (a simple static file).
 Being really lazy, I left out one of the APIs blank and you will have to fill it for me.

+I plugged some automated testing to check that everything is in order but you can test your API yourself using the interface once you click "Run my Code".

 @[Fill out the API]({"stubs": ["routes/get.js"], "command": "/bin/bash run.sh test"})

 Feeling lazy?
 How about you...